 Will I be notified if my scholarship application is incomplete?
 Only complete applications are accepted.
 We do not guarantee that we will contact you if your file is incomplete.

 I see that enrolment for some master’s programmes takes place either in the fall or in the summer term.
 My program allows me to start in the summer term.
 Can I apply for the scholarship in the summer term?
 No. When you apply for the GGG scholarship, you can only apply for the winter semester.
-One exception is the GSEFM programme (see GSEFM website below).
+One exception is the GSEFM programme (see GSEFM submission rules here.

 Deadlines and information on application results